emberjs/website/source/blog/2014-01-14-ember-security-releases.md

-Additionally, I would like to extend a very deep thanks to Robert Jackson of [DockYard](http://dockyard.com/) who dedicated his weekend and significant amounts of work time to auditing related code (which lead to the discovery of CVE-2014-0013) and preparing the advisories, patches, releases and this blog post.
+Additionally, I would like to extend a very deep thanks to Robert Jackson of [DockYard](http://dockyard.com/) who dedicated his weekend and significant amounts of time to auditing related code (which lead to the discovery of CVE-2014-0013) and preparing the advisories, patches, releases and this blog post.